chipster/chipster-openshift/k3s/README.md

 rm ~/passwords-backup.json
 ```

-If something goes wrong, you can revert to your old passwords.
+If something goes wrong, you can restore your old passwords.
 Note!
 Make sure that you have your original database passwords in `~/passwords-backup.json`, because those are the most difficult to change.
 If the database passwords are there, you can delete the current secret, apply the old version and deploy the changes:

 ```
 # Only for reverting to the old passwords!